Excel contains special functions that will let you extract the day, month, and year from a valid date.

 Let's take a look.

-Here we have a set of random dates in column B. First, I'll add a formula to column C to pick up the date values in B and format them in the general format so we can see the value.
-You can see these are are normal date serial numbers, and B11 is the only cell that contains a time value.
+Here we have a set of random dates in column B. First, I'll add a formula to column C to pick up the date values in B and format them with the General format, so we can see the raw value.
+You can see that these are normal date serial numbers, and B11 is the only cell that contains a time value.

 Using built-in functions, I'll extract the year, month, and day from each date.
 This can be useful if you want to break apart a date, manipulate certain components, and recombine the date again.

 First, I'll extract the day value using a function called DAY.
-Day takes one argument, a date in serial number format.
-When I give it the value in column C, it returns just the day from the date.
+Day takes just one argument: a valid date in serial number format.
+When I give it the value in column C, it just returns the day from the date.

-To get month, I'll use the MONTH function.
-Like the DAY function, MONTH requires only the date and will return the month number of the date.
+To get the month value, I need to use the MONTH function.
+Like the DAY function, MONTH requires only the date and returns the month value from the date.

 The Excel DAY function returns the day of the month as a number between 1 to 31 from a given date.
 You can use the DAY function to extract a day number from a date into a cell.
 You can also use the DAY function to extract and feed a day value...

 The Excel MONTH function extracts the month from a given date as number between 1 to 12.
 You can use the MONTH function to extract a month number from a date into a cell, or to feed a month number into another function like the...

 The Excel YEAR function returns the year component of a date as a 4-digit number.
 You can use the YEAR function to extract a year number from a date into a cell or to extract and feed a year value into another formula, like the...

 The Excel DATE function creates a valid date from individual year, month, and day components.
 The DATE function is useful for assembling dates that need to change dynamically based on other values in a worksheet.